A mathematical model of delay discounting with bi-faceted impulsivity: Existing mathematical models of delay discounting

-Models given by Eqs.~\eqref{expmodel}-\eqref{Takahashimodel} follow a phenomenological approach.
+Models given by Eqs.~\eqref{expmodel}-\eqref{Takahashimodel} (or the ones equivalent to them) follow a phenomenological approach.
 However, we are interested in another formulation, called superstatistics, whose application in social systems was proposed recently in Ref.~\cite{tbssrpphysica}.
-Interestingly, superstatistics was first introduced to the study of physical systems \cite{beck,wilkprl}.
-But as shown in Ref.~\cite{tbssrpphysica}, superstatistics provides an ab initio derivation of the effective exponential model, that is dual to the Takahashi $q$-exponential model given by Eq.~\eqref{Takahashimodel}.
+This approach considers fluctuations in the scale parameter in an exponential model.
+For the physical systems, this leads to temperature fluctuation, and for the delay discounting model, this implies impulsivity to be considered as a random variable.
+Interestingly, superstatistics was first introduced in the study of physical systems \cite{beck,wilkprl}.
+As shown in Ref.~\cite{tbssrpphysica}, superstatistics provides a derivation of the effective exponential model, that is dual to the Takahashi $q$-exponential model given by Eq.~\eqref{Takahashimodel}.

-Superstatistics assumes that impulsivity, which has long been used in various models of delay discounting as a parameter, is a positive and fluctuating quantity.
+Superstatistics considers that impulsivity, which has long been used in various models of delay discounting as a scale parameter, is a positive and fluctuating quantity.
 This comes as no surprise as within a social group impulsivity does vary.
-With this observation, the effective exponential model, which contains a power-law function resembling the one discussed by Constantino Tsallis \cite{Tsal88}, was formulated in Ref.~\cite{tbssrpphysica}.
+With this observation, the Effective Exponential Model (EEM), which contains a power-law function resembling the one discussed by Constantino Tsallis \cite{Tsal88}, was formulated in Ref.~\cite{tbssrpphysica}.
 It was shown that the $q$-exponential model of delay discounting proposed by Takahashi in Ref.~\cite{takahashi1} is dual to the effective exponential model in Ref.~\cite{tbssrpphysica} by a $q\leftrightarrow2-q$ transformation.
 Hence, the effective exponential and the Takahashi model are similar, but not exactly the same in appearance.
 Notwithstanding, Takahashi's model was not derived from superstatistics, and hence the approach followed in Ref.~\cite{tbssrpphysica} (and to be adapted in the present article) differs.

 At this point, it will be worthwhile to briefly recapitulate some key details of the EEM.
 It was motivated that in a social system, impulsivity as a positive random variable should have a distribution.
 In the absence of any more knowledge of how the impulsivity distribution may look like, we may choose one of the `least informative options' -- the gamma distribution \cite{hogg,tsqgaussian}.